 Kinesiology majors study human movement, the physical activity involved in work and play.
 Many of our graduates work as athletic directors, athletic trainers, coaches, teachers, personal trainers and sports managers; others continue on to medical school or receive advanced degrees in physical therapy.
-A charter member of the American Kinesiology Association, our department is a recognized leader in the CSU system as well as in kinesiology education throughout the country.
-We offer bachelor's degrees in kinesiology, athletic training, and teaching and a master's degree in kinesiology that allows degree candidates to focus on adapted physical activity, athletic training, biomechanics, exercise physiology, sport management, sport psychology and other areas of study.
-We support several student organizations, including SPATO, the athletic training club, the Adapted Physical Activity Club, a student service organization that advocates for individuals with disabilities, the Pre-PT Club, and the Kinesiology Ambassadors' Club, which seeks to spread information about the field of kinesiology.
+A charter member of the American Kinesiology Association, our department is a recognized leader in the CSU system as well as in kinesiology education and other allied health professions throughout the country.
+We offer bachelor's degrees in kinesiology, athletic training, and teaching, and a master's degree in kinesiology that allows degree candidates to focus on athletic training, exercise physiology, sport management, sport studies, and other areas of specialization.
+We support several student organizations, including SPATO, the athletic training club; the Adapted Physical Activity Club, a student service organization that advocates for individuals with disabilities; the Pre-PT Club; and the Kinesiology Ambassadors' Club, which seeks to spread information about the field of kinesiology.